 One of our goals is to source 50% of the electricity we use in our properties from renewable sources by 2025.
 At Schöneck, we’re proud to say that we’ve achieved this goal!
 100% of our electricity is renewable and powered by water, and we also use natural gas found underground, which is more environmentally friendly.

-From January 1 2022, 100% of the electricity used at the Château will be renewable too.
+And, from January 1 this year, 100% of the electricity used at the Château is renewable too.

 The three Rs: Reducing, Recycling and Reusing our food waste